rudydelorenzo/ELMo/README.md

 # Welcome to the ELMo Library

 ## What's ELMo?
-ELMo is a library that simplifies communication between ELM327 devices and ESP8266 microprocessors.
+ELMo is a library that simplifies communication between ELM327 devices and ESP32 microprocessors.
 The library also allows this communication to happen synchronously.
-This allows for code to be written with linear logic to avoid finding yourself in [callback hell](http://callbackhell.com/).
+This allows for code to be written with linear logic to avoid finding yourself in [*callback hell*](http://callbackhell.com/).
 This library is supposed a barebones, yet easy-to-use middle man between your logic and the ELM327 device.

 ## How do I get it?
 **Method 1: Arduino Library manager**

-_TODO_
+1. Open the library manager in your IDE of choice (Arduino IDE or PlatformIO)
+2. Search for `ELMo`
+3. Click install
+4. `include` ELMo in your project
+5. Profit!

 **Method 2: GitHub Releases**
 1. Go to the Releases page